ga4gh/va-spec/schema/va-spec/base/def/ExperimentalVariantFunctionalImpactStudyStatement.rst

       - :ref:`Extension`
       - 0..m
       - A list of extensions to the Entity, that allow for capture of information not directly supported by elements defined in the model.
+   *  - specifiedBy
+      -
+      - :ref:`Method` | :ref:`iriReference`
+      - 0..1
+      - A specification that describes all or part of the process that led to creation of the Information Entity
    *  - contributions
       -
                         .. raw:: html